SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

   or write access.

 - **Variant:** This entity represents a variant within a project.
-It contains information such as the variant name, variant description, variant type, and other variant-specific data.
+It contains information such as the variant name and description.

 - **Version:** This entity represents a version within a variant.
 Versions are used to store the change history and preserve intermediate changes during the creative process.
 They allow users to